How to write about people’s opinions in IELTS discussion essays.

-When writing a discussion essay in IELTS writing task 2 you have to state other peoples opinions as well as give your own opinion.
-Most discussion essays ask you for your opinion so it is important to state your view not only in the introduction but also in the main body paragraphs and then rephrase your opinion in the conclusion.
+When writing a discussion essay in IELTS writing task 2 you have to state other people’s opinions as well as give your own opinion.
+Discussion essays also ask for your opinion so it is important to state your view not only in the introduction but also in the main body paragraphs, and then refer to the differing views and re-paraphrase your opinion in the conclusion.

 Example task question